mzuther/Screamer/README.md

 plug-in I wrote in 2003.
 In later versions, I have modified the parameter ranges and added some new functionality.

-This signal mangler features a weird king of overdrive (see source code for exact formula), a hard-clip distortion, LFO-modulated bit reduction and the possibility of calculating the modulo of a signal.
+This signal mangler features a weird kind of overdrive (see source code for exact formula), a hard-clip distortion, LFO-modulated bit reduction and the possibility of calculating the modulo of a signal.
 I have never heard anything like it, which is why I finally release it